-- [3] The Board Chair confirmed that no Board Member raised any conflict of interest or bias with regard to matters before them. - [4] Neither Party raised any objection to the panel hearing the complaint. - [5] In a prior hearing, the Complainant clarified the disclosure packages provided for two roll numbers: roll 30000540155 (Southpointe Plaza), and roll 30000540130 (Southpointe Common) which is the subject property.
-Each roll number was disclosed in separate packages except for the Complainant's Rebuttal Argument (473 pages) and the Respondent's Surrebuttal (71 pages) which apply to both properties. - [6] The Complainant stated that although there were differences between the properties, the assessment reduction request for the subject property is contingent on the same evidence and argument as was heard for roll 30000540155 (Southpointe Plaza). - [7] The Parties requested and the Board agreed that to apply the same arguments for roll 30000540155 (Southpointe Plaza) to the subject property, with the opportunity for the Parties to provide additional evidence and argument as required.
+- [3] The Board Chair confirmed that no Board Member raised any conflict of interest or bias with regard to matters before them. - [4] Neither Party raised any objection to the panel hearing the complaint. - [5] The Complainant clarified the disclosure packages provided for two roll numbers: the subject property (roll 30000540155 Southpointe Plaza), and a second property (roll 30000540130 Southpointe Common).
+Each roll number was disclosed in separate packages except for the Complainant's Rebuttal Argument (473 pages) and the Respondent's Surrebuttal (71 pages) which apply to both properties. - [6] The Complainant stated that although there were differences between the properties, the assessment reduction request for Southpointe Common (the second roll number) is contingent on the same evidence and argument as the subject property. - [7] The Parties requested that the Board hear the subject property first and then apply the same arguments for Southpointe Common, with the opportunity for the Parties to provide additional evidence and argument as required.
 The Board agreed and confirmed with the Parties that two decisions would be issued. - [8] The Complainant also raised concerns with the Board related to the nature and content of the property record that was provided by the Respondent during the disclosure process specifically, that it did not provide the level of detail that is required and is normally provided by other municipalities.
-The Complainant advised the Board that, after discussion with the Respondent, he was prepared to proceed with the Complaint with the information provided. - [9] No additional preliminary or procedural matters were raised by any party.
-Both parties indicated that they were prepared to proceed with the complaint. - [10] The Board confirmed the submissions of the parties and entered the following Exhibits into the record: - A.1 -Hearing Materials provided by Clerk (26 pages)
+The Complainant advised the Board that, after discussion with the Respondent, he was prepared to proceed with the Complaint with the information provided. - [9] No additional preliminary or procedural matters were raised by any Party.
+Both Parties indicated that they were prepared to proceed with the complaint. - [10] The Board confirmed the submissions of the parties and entered the following Exhibits into the record:

+- A. I -Hearing Materials provided by Clerk (26 pages)

-- C.1 Complainant Submission (175 pages)
+- C.1 Complainant Submission (177 pages)

 - C.2 Complainant Rebuttal (230 pages)

 - C.3 Complainant Rebuttal Argument (473 pages)

-- R.1 Respondent Submission (33 pages)
+- R. I Respondent Submission (34 pages)

 - R.2 Respondent Surrebuttal (71 pages)